confluentinc/ksql/docs/developer-guide/test-and-debug/processing-log.md

 message.deserializationError (STRUCT)

 :   The contents of a message with type 0 (DESERIALIZATION_ERROR).
-    Logged when a deserializer fails to deserialize a Kafka record.
+    Logged when a deserializer fails to deserialize an {{ site.ak }} record.

 message.deserializationError.errorMessage (STRING)